 Timothy kept drinking and I sat there, sulking, waiting for him to take the hint that I was unhappy.
-I nodded at people who said hello to us, but Tim did nothing but drink and act antisocial.
-I took to cracking open nutshells, pretending they were his skull, watching flakes of salt dance across the tabletops.
+I nodded at people who said hello to us, but Tim did nothing but drink.
+I took to cracking open nutshells, pretending they were his skull, watching flakes of salt dance across the bar.

 “Only ‘cause I begged!”

 “Me either.”
-She pulled a deck out anyways.
-“Go fish?”
+She pulled a deck out anyway.
+“Go Fish?”

-She dealt me in then made us her specialty—Jose Cuervo and Sunny D-lite with two cubes of ice.
-We drank and played a few rounds, both of us stumbling through a kiddy game while enjoying the good drink.
+She dealt after she made us her specialty: Jose Cuervo and Sunny D-lite with two cubes of ice.
+We drank and played a few rounds, both of us getting tipsier as the night wore on.
 A hoot and holler came from the corner.
 Timothy, no doubt.
 He was great at pool.
 Chelsey leaned closer to me, raising a brow at the boys.
 “He looks like a winner.”

 I put my last set of cards on the counter, ignoring her.
 “I win.”

 “Good Time” by Alan Jackson came on the stereo.
-My favorite song, at one point of time.
+My favorite song.
 A small group of people got in formation to dance, and I wanted to join them but was afraid.
-Timothy would make fun of me.
-He said I have no rhythm.
+Timothy would make fun of me again.

 I hadn’t realized I told Chelsey all of this before she was taking off her apron and coming around to the front.
 “Come on,” she said.
 I tried to protest, but she wasn’t having it.
 “I can tell you want to.”

 My nerves kept me back.
 “I don’t know.”

 “Oh, come on!
 It’s a line dance, not a mechanical bull.”